 Reading

-At SS John and Monica’s School all pupils are encouraged to become confident, critical and independent readers.
-They read for a variety of purposes and read for enjoyment, information and interest.
+At SS John and Monica’s School, all pupils are encouraged to become confident, critical, and independent readers.
+They read for various purposes and enjoyment, information, and interest.

 We aim for pupils to be able to:

-• Use a range of reading strategies which will help them to read with meaning, fluency, accuracy and expression.
+- Use a range of reading strategies to help them read with meaning, fluency, accuracy, and expression.

-• Understand how the format and language changes with different genre.
+- Understand how the format and language change with different genres.

-• Appreciate the tools of the writer and the techniques used to involve the reader in the text and to build these strategies into their own writing.
+- Appreciate the tools of the writer and the techniques used to involve the reader in the text and to build these strategies into their writing.

-• Read for and with other children and adults in a variety of situations.
+- Read for and with other children and adults in various situations.

-• Use a range of resources, including classroom materials, the school and public libraries.
+- Use various resources, including classroom materials, the school and public libraries.

 Shared Reading:

 Shared reading is planned for by all class teachers across all age groups and will cover a range of texts and genres.
 Shared reading opportunities will also take place across all curriculum subjects.
-Each class has a set of core text for shared whole class reading and guided reading sessions.
+Each class has a set of core texts for shared whole-class reading and guided reading sessions.

-• In Key Stage 2 each class will read a whole class text each term.
+- In Key Stage 2, each class will read a whole class text for each term.

-• In Key Stage 1 each class will read a whole class text each half term.
+- In Key Stage 1, each class will read a whole class text for each half term.

-• In Reception the children will listen to and/or reading at least one story book each day during a timetabled story time.
+- In Reception, the children will listen to and/or read at least one storybook daily during a timetabled storytime.

 Guided Reading: